smartdevicelink/sdl_evolution/proposals/nnnn-screen-manager-alerts.md

 - The internal alert manager will observe the screen context to know when the alert has been presented, and then call the `completionHandler`.
 - The internal alert manager will always send the alert, even if the system context is not MAIN.
 If the `AlertResponse` returns an failure to present, it will call the `completionHandler` with the error.
 - The developer will not be notified when the alert appears on the screen, assuming no error occurred.
+- The `SDLAlertManager` sub-manager will use queues to manage alert related requests, similar to how the `SDLChoiceSetManager` does.

 ## Potential downsides
 The creation of the alert sub-manager will be complex because it has to handle the creation of soft buttons and manage their ids alongside the soft button manager.
 It will also have to upload the icon image, soft button images, and audio files.
 However, this is all complexity that every SDL developer must currently consider when developing their app.
 This is especially difficult for them because they don't usually have to deal with uploading images and waiting until it's done.